googleapis/google-cloud-cpp/google/cloud/managedidentities/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Managed Service for Microsoft Active Directory API][cloud-service-docs], a service to The Managed Service for Microsoft Active Directory API is used for managing a highly available, hardened service running Microsoft Active Directory (AD).
+This directory contains an idiomatic C++ client library for the [Managed Service for Microsoft Active Directory API][cloud-service-docs], a service to manage highly available, hardened Microsoft Active Directory domains hosted by Google Cloud.

 This library is **experimental**.
 Its APIs are subject to change without notice.